Jcg408/booksCLI/notes.md

 Error Handling for API - error handling included in GoogleApi class for exception.

 Explanation of missing tests - I regret not originally adding unit tests to this application.
-I do understand the importance of testing to ensure a good application.
+I do understand the importance of testing to ensure a safe and clean code as well as the benefit it gives other developers who may be working on the code.
 As a student, the assignments were built with tests that had to pass in order to be submitted so I have experience in reading tests in Ruby.
 However, there was no curriculum that taught test writing.
 After graduation, when I realized the importance of learning to write tests, I started by learning to write Jest for JavaScript.
 Unfortunately, I did not get to Ruby testing which I needed for this assignment.
 I did learn to write basic Rspec tests, but not enough to fully complement this application.
 I made the decision to submit the project with a mind to focus on principles of good coding skills and good documentation.
 I have started taking courses on Rspec as well as other testing platforms to improve my skill in testing.
 I included a basic Mock test for the Google API in the refactor.

+Change application to a web app? - In order for this application to become a web application, it would need to be developed with client-server relationship in order to run in the browser.
+The client interaction would happen through the browser and not through the terminal.
+The application would also need a server for HTTP requests and access to a database.
+The application would need to have a front-end and a back-end.
+Since this app is built with Ruby, the most obvious choice would be to use Ruby on Rails to convert it to a web application.

+Change application to a mobile app? - A mobile application is typically developed for a specific mobile platform.
+The application is considered native because it is downloaded on the device and is not accessed through a browser.
+To develop a mobile application, a specific platform is chosen, such as iOS, Windows, Android, etc. Each platform has specifications which must be followed to develop an app.
+Some platforms have select languages and IDEs which need to be used to develop applications.
+However, Rails and RubyMotion are both used to create mobile applications on iOS and Android.
+RubyMotion also uses command line interface for mobile app development.